0x444454/mandel99/README.md

 # mandel99
-A fast Mandelbrot generator for the TI-99/4A
+A fast hi-res Mandelbrot generator for the TI-99/4A

 ![screenshots](media/screenshot-20251022.png)